khazarAhmadi/khazarAhmadi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a neuroscientist interested in visual perception and higher-order cognitive functions in health and disease.
+I am a neuroscientist interested in higher-order cognitive functions in health and disease.
 In particular, I study visual perception, memory systems and age-related cognitive decline.
 My research uses an integrative approach by combining behavioral tasks with multimodal neuroimaging and computational models to better understand neural underpinnings of human cognition.

 I obtained my PhD in psychology at Otto-von-Guericke University Magdeburg and completed my first postdoctoral training in Clinical Memory Research Unit at Lund University.
 Currently, I am a postdoc in the Department of Neuropsychology at Ruhr University Bochum.